SlySlinky/Games/Casino/readme.md

 ## Description

-A game that includes a slot machine and possibly poker in the future.
+A game that includes a slot machine, blackjack and a roulette wheel.

 ## Class Diagram